PeacefullyDisturbed/burin/docs/intro.rst

   rather than the end of a day.
 * :class:`BurinTimedRotatingHandler` also allows intervals to be used with weekday and midnight set for *when*.
+* :class:`BurinSMTPHandler` supports :class:`ssl.SSLContext` objects for its
+  *secure* parameter, and will also use *secure* to established an encrypted connection even if no credentials are specified.
 * All methods and functions are *underscore_separated*, but *camelCase* aliases are available for an easier transition from the standard library.
 * Logging configuration attributes ``logMultiproccessing``, ``logProcesses``,